pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 A|E|T|R|RATE|RXLED|3D6G

 ### Sub_protocol DRAGON - *6*
-Model: Eachine Mini Wing Dragon
+Model: Eachine Mini Wing Dragon, Eachine Mini Cessna

 Telemetry is supported: A1 = battery voltage with a Ratio of 25.5, A2=battery low flag (0=off,>0=on) and RSSI = dummy value of 100